shubham9768/basicpythonscripts/README.md

 # basicpythonscripts

-This are basic scripts which are helful for begineer to learn python.
+This are basic scripts which are helpful for begineer to learn python.